another one

 i expect you to

-• attend class
+- attend class

-• give considerable focus and energy to the drawing process, ask questions, engage in class discussions, communicate with me any concerns about the class or course work
+- give considerable focus and energy to the drawing process, ask questions, engage in class discussions, communicate with me any concerns about the class or course work

-• complete assigned course work:
+- complete assigned course work:

-in-class drawings
+in-class drawingsattendance

 homework assignments